 - Mix until smooth, then transfer to a pan.

 - Heat, stirring constantly, until thickened.

 - Add sauteed mushrooms, cooked chicken or sauteed celery to get the desired flavor.

 2. Bottle your own soup.
 I did a post last year on Home Canned Cream of Mushroom soup.
 I have since used all of the pints I bottled and am looking for a good deal on mushrooms so I can make another batch.

 There.
-If you want cream of broccoli or cream of asparagus or whatever other cream of ___’s there are available, use your imagination and substitute.
+If you want cream of broccoli or cream of asparagus or whatever other cream of anything there is available, use your imagination and substitute.